m1m1kah/skills-github-pages/_posts/2024-12-16-1st-blog-post.md

 - research papers i have read hella dumbed down and explained
 - MLOPS
 - commercial awareness stuff
-- A/B testing and how to implement it
+- A/B testing and how to implement it using kaggle cookie cats data
 - cloup platforms